alfie-far/steady.zone/src/content/blog/a-man-the-size-of-the-world.md

 Not there exactly.
 Suggested.

 A cuff in one pane, a shoulder where two screens met, the edge of a cheekbone in the dark seam of the glass.
-Tomas, two stations over, reached for his coffee and the figure seemed to acquire a wrist.
+Thomas, two stations over, reached for his coffee and the figure seemed to acquire a wrist.
 The bookings desk asked whether the retired colonel could stay through the sponsor break, and a line of teeth flashed for an instant in the teleprompter reflection.
 Standards sent down a note about avoiding graphic phrasing.
 The figure took a throat.

 At 04:31 the terminology note updated.